...one of the most highly

 regarded and expertly designed C++ library projects in the

 world. — Herb Sutter and Andrei

 Write part of a message to a stream asynchronously using a serializer.

 Defined in header

-template< class AsyncWriteStream, bool isRequest, class Body, class Fields, class WriteHandler> DEDUCED async_write_some( AsyncWriteStream& stream, serializer< isRequest, Body, Fields >& sr, WriteHandler&& handler);
+template< class AsyncWriteStream, bool isRequest, class Body, class Fields, class WriteHandler> void-or-deduced async_write_some( AsyncWriteStream& stream, serializer< isRequest, Body, Fields >& sr, WriteHandler&& handler);

 This function is used to write part of a message to a stream asynchronously using a caller-provided HTTP/1 serializer.
 The function call always returns immediately.
 The asynchronous operation will continue until one of the following conditions is true: